Kagami/web-bench/README.md

 **Software versions:**
-* Latest available in git master or in standart language's package manager at the moment of testing.
+* Latest available in git master or in standart language's package manager at the moment of testing

 Check `logs` directory for resulting logs.